Tides3.5 - Understand the relative effects of the Sun and Moon in producing high and low, spring and neap tides

 4.9 - Understand the lunar phase cycle

-The gravitational attraction of the Moon and Sun on pulls Earth.
+The gravitational attraction of the Moon and Sun on pulls on Earth.
 The water on Earth's surface is pulled and the water causes tides.

 Imagine if you were sat on a beach.
 You may notice the sea is a long way from the beach.
 This is low tide.
 Six hours later, you will find water surrounding you and lashing at your feet.
 This is high tide.

 The Moon pulls water on Earth's surface nearest it and there is a force equal to this on the other side of the Earth.

-Tides change at every position on Earth daily for two reasons -
+Tides change at every position on Earth for three reasons:

 - The Moon is orbiting Earth

-2. Earth rotates and water at the side (and opposite) facing the Moon is attracted to and from it.
+- Earth rotates and water is attracted to and from the Moon.

-When the Sun, Moon and Earth are in line (typically during a New and Full Moon) there are more dramatic tides.
+When the Sun, Moon and Earth are in line (typically during a New and Full Moon) there are more dramatic differences in tides.
 High tides are higher and low tides are lower.

 These tides are called spring tides (From the Anglo Saxon word meaning 'leap').
 They are not connected to the spring season.